telicent-oss/jira-sync/README.md

 If you are only running this tool locally then store it locally.

 If you are automating the running of this tool, e.g. on CI/CD infrastructure, then store it somewhere persistent and read and write it before and after the build.
+You can always [recompute](#what-if-i-lose-my-cross-links-file) it as needed based on the metadata

 ## What if I lose my cross links file?

-The tool takes advantage of internal metadata for JIRA remote links to allow it to detect the links it has previously created during sync operations.
-Provided JIRA users are not removing those links or modifying them this allows the information to be recovered.
+The tool takes advantage of internal metadata for JIRA remote links and comments to allow it to detect the JIRA content it has previously created during sync operations.
+Provided JIRA users are not removing this metadata or modifying them this information can be recovered.

 Therefore, you can always use the command shown in [Step 1](#step-1) to recreate a lost cross links file if necessary.